 "We're not satisfied until you are.
 We want to be your reliable companion and expert, no matter which way you choose to develop your Internet-based services".

 We met 13 times for a fireside chat in Bielefeld.
 The focus was always on the exchange of experience: How can service be digitized, customer loyalty and added value generated?

 Now is the time to tackle the challenges: at yours, our customers!

 2017 the first Service Business Challenge took place.
 True to the concept of learning from practice, we visit symmedia customers at the Service Business Challenge to gain an impression of the respective digitization strategy on site.

-In 2017 we visited the tobacco machine manufacturer Hauni in Hamburg, 2018 at the Georg Fischer Germany branch in Schorndorf.
+First, we visited the tobacco machine manufacturer Hauni in Hamburg, 2018 the the Service Business Challenge took place at the Georg Fischer Germany branch in Schorndorf.

 Service Excellence is an initiative of experts for service in mechanical engineering and, as a network of independent market leaders with a customer base of 500 machine manufacturers, offers unique expertise in the areas of consulting, Remote Services, information systems and resource planning.

 Service Excellence Partners (Innosoft, symmedia, TID) work together with the goal of achieving the best possible service solutions through the close integration of outstanding technologies and consulting processes.